developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 ## Device keys
 ### EnableCtrlKey_X
 Specifies which control-key combinations (copy, paste, etc.) should be enabled.
 To enable a control-key combination, define a tag using EnableCtrlKey_X, replacing the ‘X’ with the key being enabled.
-For example, to enable copying with control-C, your tag will include EnableCtrlKey_C as below.
+For example, to enable copying with control-C, the tag should include EnableCtrlKey_C as below.
 See the sample Config.xml file in user guide for correct branch placement. **All CTRL key combinations are disabled on Windows CE by default**.

 **Possible Values**: